ubffm/deromanize/README.rst

 ``ReplacementList`` can be sorted with its ``.sort()`` method according to these weights, from least to greatest.

-However, certain normalizations may appear infrequently, so that one wants to try everything else before resorting for that.
+However (coming back to the real config file), certain normalizations may appear infrequently, so that one wants to try everything else before resorting for that.
 These may be rare cases as is the case with my ``infrequent`` character group, or it may be a way to hedge bets against human error in input data.

 What ``infrequent: 10`` does is tell the ``TransKey`` instance to add ``10`` to the index number of each Replacement to generate its